 Because if America won’t accept your insane ideas why not just ship ‘em over to Ireland?
 There they at least drink enough the idea might work.
 And here?
 Well here we just make gross generalizations about other cultures.

 It is okay to be mean to him?
 So this is what it is?
 The media and prosecutors whistled to the public their okay to hunt down an already mortally wounded human being, and the public readily goes for its victim as a medieval mob going after a so-called witch?
-Never mind that a year ago the man was fully acquitted after five long months of a thorough examination in court – they know better than the court…
+Never mind that a year ago the man was fully acquitted after five long months of being tried – they know better than the court.

-And then they do a totally inexcusable thing – they call Michael a molester despite his full acquittal in court.
-I suspect that these people never really looked into the trial details, never tried to think for themselves and never heard about “innocent until proven guilty” principle – their lazy minds simply pass judgment on things they have no idea of…
+I suspect that these people never really looked into the trial details, never tried to think for themselves and never heard about “innocent until proven guilty” principle – their lazy minds simply pass judgment on things they have no idea of.

 HOW COME MICHAEL’S CHILDREN SEEM NORMAL?

 Almost a year after Michael left Ireland, in April 2007 the People magazine caught sight of Michael celebrating Paris’s birthday in Las Vegas and made a report exclaiming in half-belief that Michael’s children look “normal” after all.
-Such an attitude would be hilarious if only it didn’t reflect the seriousness of the world’s denial of the truth about Jackson.
-The People magazine article was at least beginning to doubt the system of lies the media first created about Michael Jackson and then fell victim to it themselves.
+Such an attitude reflects the seriousness of the world’s denial of the truth about Jackson.

 Their story is dated April 2007 – four months after Michael’s arrival from Ireland on December 23, 2006.
 The magazine said that Michael was only getting ready to settle back in the country.
 Technically they may be right – it was the time Michael was indeed wandering about the US looking for a place to live in.
-Those who spoke to him privately, Jack Wishna for example, said that he would never return to Neverland – Michael could not even think of sleeping in that house again.
+Those who spoke to him privately, Jack Wishna for example, said that he would never return to Neverland.

 “In Ireland, when I spoke to Michael, I said, ‘Come back and go back to Neverland.'”
 And Jackson said, “I never, never, never want to go back to Neverland.
 Never.”